mariadb-corporation/MaxScale/Documentation/Tutorials/Nagios-Plugins.md

 ## Prepare Nagios configuration files.

-Assuming Nagios installed in its on server and the plugins are in /usr/lib64/nagios/plugins and configuration files are in /etc/nagios:
+Assuming Nagios installed on a separated server and the plugins are in /usr/lib64/nagios/plugins and configuration files are in /etc/nagios:

 * Copy ./nagios/plugins/check_maxscale_*.pl under /usr/lib64/nagios/plugins
 * Copy ./nagios/plugins/maxscale_commands.cfg and server1.cfg to /etc/nagios/objects/